vacajakub/Brigade-system/README.md

 * JUnit 4, Mockito 2, Spring test, H2 database (for tests)
 * SLF4J + Logback

-The following technologies can simplify application development, but it was decided not to use them as they would obscure the underlying principles important for the students.
+The following technologies can simplify application development, but it was decided not toDate use them as they would obscure the underlying principles important for the students.
 However, they can be useful for developing semester works.

 * Spring Boot